katesalazar/minia/README.md

     and...
     maybe also parens based scopes (e.g. lisps, Scheme...) all three groups as presentation accident,
-    so if a problem, then an irrelevant one, so belonging in the editors level.
+    so if a problem, then an irrelevant one, from the computer science point of view, because it is simply notation, so, again, if a problem, then
+    belonging in the editors level, because, again, it is presentation accident.

   * Unopinionated comment syntax.
 FIXME.